laybow119/Jmeter/README.md

     - user store its realtime behavior and can be retrieved
     - user store different behavior several times at different timing and it can be queried with all records based on specific status

-### Task Scenario
+### Task Assumptions
- - Assume if code submitted/merged by developer this CI/CD flow will be automaticially trigger
+ - Assume this CI/CD flow will be automaticially trigger if code submitted/merged by developer
  - Assume there is "Dockerfile" for build up microservices which implement by developer or sdet
  - Assume there is test script for testing service quality implement by sdet
- - Build up auto CI/CD for release microservice include of deploying and testing
-    - it will auto publish docker image to somewhere if build and test pass in CI/CD flow
+ - Assume there is output folder where store build result or debug log

 ### CI Steps Explanation:
 There are several steps in CI/CD progress for constructing pipeline.
  1. Git sync from code repository
  2. Build up microservice based on Dockerfile
  3. Deploy service to QA/Local environment
- 4. Run test parallelly (This project only has master node, not multiple nodes)
+ 4. Run test parallelly (Ideally to run parallelly but for demo only has master node)
  5. Push image to private docker registry
- 6. Clean up temporary docker image file to avoid issue of no space left on disk
+ 6. Clean up temporary docker image file (avoid disk issue of no space left)
- 7. Archive build/test reulst for debug if any
+ 7. Archive build/test reulst to artifacts on jenkins
- 8. Send build result whcih to somewhere
+ 8. Send notification of build result to somewhere such as collaboration channel of team

 ## Task 2 Brief Description
 Evaluation for the microservice capacity which is RESTful API based service